How To Become A Personal Trainer In The UK

 The first qualification you can do is via a Vocationally Related Personal Trainer Qualification and are commonly known as taught programmes.
 These tend to be the most common and preferred type of personal trainer qualification out there as they’re shorter and easy to access.
 Vocationally Related Personal Trainer Qualification's focus on developing and assessing on an individual’s knowledge and understanding of a specific subject.

-The second type of qualification is the National Vocational Personal Trainer Qualification and are commonly known as work-based personal trainer qualifications.
+The second type of qualification is the National Vocational Personal Trainer Qualification and are commonly known as work-based personal trainer qualifications or sometimes apprenticeships.
 That means you need to either have a job or have work experience in the personal trainer industry.
 These Personal Trainer Qualifications aim to assess and individual’s competencies in specific tasks and skills common to the job role in the workplace.

 Awarding bodies write up personal trainer qualifications for training providers to deliver.
-Their main role is to regulate and police the training providers to ensure that they are offering quality personal trainer qualifications and ensuring that their assessments are standardised and meet the industry standard.
-They are also responsible for issuing the personal trainer certificates for the various personal trainer qualifications.
-When choosing your personal trainer course, make sure it’s approved by a recognised awarding body.
-The most common personal trainer awarding bodies that I have come across in my time are CYQ (Central YMCA), Active IQ, OCR and City and Guilds.
+Their main role is to regulate the training providers to ensure that they are offering quality personal trainer qualifications and ensuring that their assessments are standardised and meet the industry standard.
+They are also responsible for issuing the certificates for the various personal trainer qualifications.
+When choosing your course, make sure it’s approved by a recognised awarding body.
+The most common personal trainer awarding bodies are CYQ (Central YMCA), Active IQ, OCR and City and Guilds.
 So make sure the personal trainer course you choose is accredited by one of the above personal trainer awarding bodies.
-Personally I would always recommend a CYQ (Central YMCA Qualification) because this is Internationally recognised and the others are not; and you never know when you may end up overseas where a valid PT qualification is a great asset.
-The CYQ award I also believe to be the most rigorous qualification available, which means that you will have the total respect of your peers.
+The only difference is that CYQ (Central YMCA Qualification) are recognised Internationally and the others are not.

 Therefore it is vital that the aim of your Personal Trainer Course both increase your earning potential and equally increase your employability.
 Employers are looking for a true fitness professional that has a range of qualifications and competencies.
 Due to the standardisation of the QCF recently, all PT courses should be standard.
 However many providers will offer additional components to enhance the course, and this includes things like specialist personal trainer components such as Nutrition for Physical Activity, Suspension Training or Sports Nutrition (there are many more specialist courses and these are often no more than £125 so choosing the right PT certificate is the most important thing).
-You might also choose going down the route of group exercise, such as indoor cycling, exercise to music and circuit training.
-Personally, I would do a combination of both specialist components and group exercise.
-By incorporating the group exercise components, you will increase your exposure to more potential personal trainer clients where you can sell your personal trainer services.
-The specialist components will help you sell your personal trainer services to meet their specific need, whether it is injury recovery, weight loss, posture correction or improved sports performance.
+You might also choose to go down the route of group exercise, such as indoor cycling, exercise to music and circuit training.
+Doing a combination of both specialist components and group exercise will increase your exposure to potential personal trainer clients where you can sell your services.
+The specialist components will help you sell your personal trainer services to meet their specific needs, whether it is injury recovery, weight loss, posture correction or improved sports performance.